yuyang-yy/yuyang-yy.github.io/_posts/2020-02-19-R-packages.md

 1. Build vignettes following the instructions in [Writing vignettes](https://kbroman.org/pkg_primer/pages/vignettes.html).
 2. The default comment setting is `"#>"`, and you can change it to `">"` if you prefer.
 And also the collapse setting.
 3. html vignette saves memory, and this is why it is the default option.
 You can also choose to output to a pdf document by setting `output: pdf_document`.
 4. `Ctrl + Shift + B` will not generate vignettes.
-To generate vignettes, run `devtools::build()` and `devtools::install(build_vignettes = TRUE)`.
+To build the package with vignettes, use command line `R CMD build packagename` and `R CMD INSTALL tarballfile`.
+I tried using devtools to sovle this problem, I ran `devtools::build()` and `devtools::install(build_vignettes = TRUE)`.
+After doing this, we shall see the vignettes information by `browseVignettes("packagename")`.
 But everytime I do this, there would an error message when I try to see the help files.
-To solve that, run `Ctrl + Shift + B` again, and it should be fine.
+Command line is the best way for me so far.
 5. `vignettes(package = "packagename")`: show the vignette information.
 6. `browseVignettes("packagename")`: open the vignette files in a browser.